 Even a 30-minute fast walk several times a week can help – anything that gets your heart pumping at 60 to 80 percent of your maximum heart rate, which is calculated by subtracting your age from 220.

-Dr. Eric Good is an electrophysiologist at the University of Michigan Frankel Cardiovascular Center. ’Hunter’ isn’t the only green for this wolverine – as he has roots at Michigan State University where he earned his medical degree.
+Dr. Eric Good is a cardiologist at the University of Michigan Frankel Cardiovascular Center who specializes in the treatment of heart rhythm disorders — a specialty known as electrophysiology. ’Hunter’ isn’t the only green for this wolverine – as he has roots at Michigan State University where he earned his medical degree.